dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 Hashing is the process of transforming a character string to an another format using a mathematical function which makes it:

 - fast -> using trapdoor functions which are easy to calculate but hard to reverse e.g.: product of two prime number but finding out which two numbers were they is much much harder
-- theoriticaly unreversable
+- theoretically unreversible
 - provides the same output for the same input
-- prevents collisions -> cannot produce the same outfor for the same input
+- prevents collisions -> cannot produce the same output for for the same input
-- reduces the input size -> it devides the input to equal blocks then compress them before running the hash function
+- reduces the input size -> it divides the input to equal blocks then compress them before running the hash function

-Ok, but what is it good for❓
+Ok, but what is it good for?

 Usually hashes are sent along side with a payload/data to determine if it was tempered after the sender initially sent it to the client.
 But the are also used for authentication when the user's password wont be stored in the database just the **salt**ed hash itself.

-**Salting 🧂** is the process of concatenating an already known propery of the user to the password and hash it together.
+**Salting 🧂** is the process of concatenating an already known properly of the user to the password and hash it together.
 This is important to prevent [rainbow table attacks](https://www.beyondidentity.com/glossary/rainbow-table-attack) for leaked databases which contains the hashes of the user passwords.

-For example each certificate contains the hash fingerprint of itself and this way when client recieves it, then it can be hashed again and see if the fingerprints are matching.
+For example each certificate contains the hash fingerprint of itself and this way when client receives it, then it can be hashed again and see if the fingerprints are matching.

-**Peppering🌶️** is one more additional layer of security when storing hash.
+**Peppering 🌶️** is one more additional layer of security when storing hash.
 It is basically doing one more round of hashing but now using some shared secret which will be the same for all of the entries in the database.

 #### Hashing algorithms

-There are multiple algorithms which is used for hashing, but they have differnet characteristics.
+There are multiple algorithms which is used for hashing, but they have different characteristics.
 Some of them lost their reliability by proving it can create collisions when we are doing lot of hashes, or simply the computers evolved so much that the hash can be reversed because it is not using big enough prime numbers or complexity.

 ##### Lets see which algo should be used in 2024